 Although demand for low-price Kokumin-gata models had begun to increase in the midst of the recession, it plummeted at the beginning of 1950 as consumers reined in their spending.

 In addition, black-market traders who paid no excise tax were flourishing, and this added to the turmoil in the market.
 The situation grew dire, with radio production in the industry plummeting from 800,000 sets in 1948, to 600,000 in 1949, and less than 300,000 units in 1950.
-Bankruptcies slashed the number of radio manufacturers from 80 immediately after the war to just 17 companies. ■ Desperate Efforts to Keep the Company Afloat The company was saddled with a mountain of inventory and was posting losses due to wholesalers failing to pay their bills.
+Bankruptcies slashed the number of radio manufacturers from 80 immediately after the war to just 17 companies.

+Desperate Efforts to Keep the Company Afloat

+The company was saddled with a mountain of inventory and was posting losses due to wholesalers failing to pay their bills.
 Cash flow was tight as well.
 Under these circumstances, on the dates when the company's own bills were due, individual sales employees around the country scrambled to collect the proceeds from sales, which were then remitted to the head office as quickly as possible in amounts of 20,000 yen or even 10,000 yen at a time.
 It was a desperate effort to stave off bankruptcy.

 At the end of February 1950, salary payments were delayed.
 In April, the company took a number of measures, such as strengthening its sales organization, lowering selling prices, and introducing a low-priced superheterodyne radio.
 In addition, production was suspended to concentrate on selling existing inventory.
 However, during the period from April to June, average monthly sales dropped to 15 million yen-40% of the figure for the equivalent period in the preceding year.
 By the end of July, borrowings amounted to 132 million yen.
 The company was also paying a special war indemnity tax, and there was insufficient cash on hand to cover these payments.

-Overcoming the Crisis with Tremendous Cooperation and Support Banks made reducing excess personnel a prerequisite for granting additional loans: "You should cut 210 people, and make it an organization of 378 people, which should be able to maintain current sales levels.
+Overcoming the Crisis with Tremendous Cooperation and Support

+Banks made reducing excess personnel a prerequisite for granting additional loans: "You should cut 210 people, and make it an organization of 378 people, which should be able to maintain current sales levels.
 And you should make further management efforts."
 President Hayakawa, however, had other ideas: "It would be better to dissolve the company than lay off so many employees."
 He gathered all the employees together and conveyed his thoughts to them.
 The employees responded by shouting, "Don't kill the company!"

 At a labor council meeting on August 9, 1950, the company announced a reorganization plan that included staff reductions.
 Many union members also had strong hopes for the survival of the company and agreed to solicit members willing to take voluntary early retirement.
-A pamphlet entitled, About Waysfor the Company to Get Back on
+A pamphlet entitled, About Ways

-A pamphlet entitled About Ways for the Company to Get Back on Its Feet was distributed to all employees (August 1950)
+A pamphlet entitled About

+Ways for the Company to

+Get Back on Its Feet was

+(August 1950)

+distributed to all employees

+strategy for reorganization.
 Within a month, the number of employees taking early retirement reached the target set.
-Furthermore, on top of the personal guarantees of all the executives, the company received joint financing of 15 million yen from four different
+Furthermore, on top of the personal guarantees of all the executives, the company received joint financing of 15 million yen from four different banks.

-Its Feet, was distributed by the

-outlining the actual condition of

-the business, including sales,

-profits, and debt, as well as a

-strategy for reorganization.